Neophyte614/Ekdilo/README.md

 # ekdilo

-A Flutte project about finding events around you or certain locations
+A Flutter project about finding events around you or certain locations

 ## Getting Started